pnnl/ML4AlgComb/grassmannian_cluster_algebras/README.md

 ## Data generation

 The positive examples sampled for this dataset were generated using code from the paper [\[2\]](https://arxiv.org/abs/2212.09771).
 This code can be found at [https://github.com/edhirst/GrassmanniansML](https://github.com/edhirst/GrassmanniansML).
 We generated our own negative examples because we found that the model learned some spurious correlations as a result of the sampling strategy used in [\[2\]](https://arxiv.org/abs/2212.09771).
-To sample random rectangular SSYT, we took advantage of the [`random_element()`](https://doc.sagemath.org/html/en/reference/combinat/sage/combinat/tableau.html#sage.combinat.tableau.SemistandardTableaux_shape.random_element) method in `Tableaux` class in Sage.
+To sample random rectangular SSYT, we took advantage of the [`random_element()`](https://doc.sagemath.org/html/en/reference/combinat/sage/combinat/tableau.html#sage.combinat.tableau.SemistandardTableaux_shape.random_element) method in `Tableaux` in the class in Sage.

 ## Small model performance